Jiab77/jiab77.github.io/index.md

 ## Where to find me?

-As you might imagine, I'm not someone very sociable and you'll never find me talking about my private life in public but here are places where I like to be:
+As you might imagine, I'm not someone very sociable and you'll never find me talking about my private life in public but here are some places where I like to be:

 {% include contact-details.md %}